eliekarouz/FeedbackTree/docs/src/orchid/resources/wiki/tutorials/Login.md

 3. If you haven't noticed yet, we are doing a two-way binding for the `emailEditText.text` property, which means that we set the `emailEditText.text` in subscriptions and listen to the text changes in the events.\
    The problem of the `EditText` is that watchers are notified when the `text` is updated **programmatically** which will cause **infinte** update cycles/loops when two-way binding is applied.
 The `FTEditText` breaks the infinite update cycles.
 The `FTEditText` mainly removes the `TextWatchers` , updates the `text` property, before adding back the watchers that were removed.
 You can check [here](https://github.com/eliekarouz/FeedbackTree/blob/master/app/src/main/java/com/feedbacktree/example/util/FTEditText.kt) the full implementation in case you want to apply the same logic for other controls like switches.
 4. We are using  `clicks()` from [RxBinding](https://github.com/JakeWharton/RxBinding) to capture the the View clicks.
-5. It's a way to say that, when some Flow produces a `LoginScreen`:
-   1. Inflate `R.layout.login`
-   2. Use the `LoginLayoutBinder` to update the layout
-   3. Use the `LoginScreen::sink` to send back the events to the `Flow`

 ##### **Starting the Flow**